 - DIA shall conduct an annual business meeting of the membership.

-- A quorum for any membership meeting shall be two percent.
+- A quorum for any membership meeting shall be two percent of those members with voting rights.
 Proxy votes are permitted.

-- With Executive Committee review and Board of Directors approval, the President will appoint the members of each standing committee to accomplish the annual work of such committee.
-Each standing committee is required to have at least two Board members, one of whom shall serve as chair.
+- With Executive Committee review and Board of Directors approval, the Chair will appoint the chairperson, unless dictated in the bylaws, and members of each standing committee to accomplish the annual work of such committee.
+Each standing committee is required to have at least two Board members, one of whom shall serve as chairperson.
 Additional standing committee members may be Board members or DIA members.
 Special expertise may be used by any of these committees.
-The following committees are standing committees of DIA:
+The following committees are standing committees of DIA: Audit Committee, Executive Committee, Finance Committee, and Governance Committee.

 - Audit Committee